 Space Spectacular Days are very special as they only run during 3 weeks across the year so you will need to book fast.
-Visits on Space Spectacular Days are made of: a planetarium show (Final Frontier), the demo-filled science theatre show Space Watch, a visit to the ROG's historic north site and a lunchroom slot.
+Visits on Space Spectacular Days are made of: a planetarium show (Final Frontier or One Day on Mars), the demo-filled science theatre show Space Watch, a visit to the ROG's historic north site and a lunchroom slot.
+The planetarium show on offer during our Space Spectacular Weeks will change throughout the year, so please consult the programme guide before booking your session.